Home Video Surveillance Recommendations for COVID-19 Grocery Theft

 Most video surveillance recording equipment offers audio recording capability.
 Audio recordings provide additional evidence should a crime occur.
 While most suspects conceal their physical appearance, audio recorded evidence capabilities offer other means of identification.

-How Forensic Video Enhancement Can Help Identify Grocery Thieves
+How Forensic Video Enhancement Can Help Identify Doorstep Thieves

 Investment in quality surveillance equipment is a great step towards the prevention of grocery and package theft during these high-volume delivery times.
 In many cases, forensic video enhancement helps to identify suspects, license plates, and other unique identifying characteristics that police need to catch thieves and manage criminal activity.